ShiZhan/minidc-tutorial/README.md

 ## Scale Out to 4 Physical Hosts with 120 Virtual Machines

 Refer to cluster-120/Vagrantfile-00{1..4}.

+All machines are connected through bridged network, for virtual machine inter-connection accross hosts.

 TODO: use command line augments to unify physical cluster configuration.